Skip to content

 Skills Mapping

-Visualization and analysis of existing and required skills at individual, team and organizational level.
+Visualization and analysis of existing and required skills at the individual, team and organizational level.

 Skills Ontology